Cyber Resilience

 CVE-2025-59944 is a high-severity Improper Handling of Case Sensitivity (CWE-178) vulnerability in Anysphere Cursor.
 Its CVSS base score is 8.0 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked in the top 48.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Masquerading (T1036); ranked at the 29th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 This vulnerability is AI-related — categorised as Enterprise AI Assistants; in the LLM/Generative AI Risks risk domain.